Maybe Accepting Guests

 Ive met such amazing people in México, San Diego, san Francisco, NYC, Paris and Spain that I've got even more energy to continue in this project.

 Ive also couchsurfed a lot..
 I believe in cultural experience instead of the turistic one where you are not in touch with locals :)

 I adore arts..
-I live for dancing ANY kind of rythm.. love design and try to find the aesthetics of everything..
+I live for dancing ANY kind of rhythm.. love design and try to find the aesthetics of everything..
 I practice yoga, ballet and latin rhythms..
 I love traditions..
 Cant get tired of analizing architecture or music or art..
-I like art books, nice people, nice food.. only travelling and eating are stuff you take with you to the grave..
+I like art books, nice people, nice food.. travelling and eating are the only stuff you take with you to the grave..
 I also love thrift stores, but only when they're not smelly, hehehh...